Aero (manhua)

 Aero (Simplified Chinese: 气旋) is a Chinese action-superhero manhua series written by Zhou Liefen and drawn by artist Keng since 2019.
 It is published by NetEase in collaboration with Marvel Comics.
 The series is a precursor to and spinoff of Marvel's Agents of Atlas comic book, and introduces the character of Lei Ling (aka Aero), a young architect based in Shanghai who possesses the ability to control and feel air currents, read chi, and fly.
 The series is translated into English by Greg Pak, who also writes backup stories in the English language comic-book reprints, which are drawn by Pop Mhan and coloured by Frederico Blee.
 These backup stories are not included in the trade paperback collected editions of the series.

+Publication history

+Lei Ling debuted in Aero #1 (2018), created by writer Zhou Liefen and artist Keng.
+The first issue of Aero was released in English on July 3, 2019.
+Lei Ling later appeared in the 2019 Agent of Atlas series.
+The second issue of Aero was released in English on August 7, 2019.

 Plot

 In her civilian life, Lei Ling is an architect who helped build the city of Shanghai’s modern cityscape.
 However, she is also the superheroine Aero, and uses her powers of wind manipulation, flight, and the ability to detect and see the chi of others to battle supernatural threats to the city.
 The story follows Ling's attempts to balance life with her doting boyfriend Zou (who disapproves of her superhero life) with her life as a superheroine, while the city around her is attacked by her former mentor, the mysterious Madame Huang, who utilises crystalline warriors and the ability to control buildings to wreak untold destruction for an as-yet-unknown purpose.